-During the first part of the visit, I will ask specific questions that will help me effectively diagnose and treat your health concerns.
-I will also include TCM pulse and tongue diagnosis.
+During the first part of the visit, we will ask specific questions that will help me effectively diagnose and treat your health concerns. we will also include TCM pulse and tongue diagnosis.
 This gives us an insight into how your body is internally functioning.

 The second half of the visit involves the acupuncture treatment which can be anywhere from 20-45 minutes depending on what you present with.
 It is at this point that you can relax and possibly fall asleep while the effect of the needles takes part.

 As mentioned previously, you can expect to relax during most of your treatment and we find that many patients do just that.
 Some have even fallen asleep.
 Unlike the needles you are used to when getting your blood drawn, acupuncture needles are not hollow, but solid and very thin.
 While the treatment is painless, depending on the treatment, some sensations are ideal for restoring health.
 These sensations can range anywhere from feeling a dull ache, pressure, tingling, to even heat.
 Rest assured that if at any point a needle does not feel comfortable it can be removed.

 Since acupuncture is tailored for each individual, Acupuncture can become a favorite part of your health routine.
 Whether you come in for health maintenance or for an illness, we can help address and treat you appropriately.
 Are you taking Medications?
 Well, that is alright too.
 Acupuncture can be used alongside conventional care without harmful side effects.

 For more information on what the National Institute of Health and the World Health Organization have to say about Acupuncture, please visit the links below.

 To learn more: